First Aid for Minor Burns

-Minor burns are incredibly common household injuries.
+Minor or first degree burns are incredibly common household injuries.
 Our homes are full of items which can cause burns – hair straighteners, kettles, toasters, electric heaters.
 The list is endless!

-Generally, burns are caused by touching something hot which damages the skin.
+Generally, burns are caused by touching something hot which damages the top layer of skin or epidermis.
 However, they can also be caused by radiation (for example, from the sun), chemicals, electricity and friction.

 As well heat, burns can also be caused by the extreme cold – these are known as freeze or ice burns.